eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 }
 ```

-The important thing isn't the code, it's the shape of it.
-Every case is a closed box: by the time it hits that `return`, the machine is completely consistent — nothing half-finished, no value in flight.
-Which means you can write these opcodes one at a time, in any order, and the two hundredth one can't break the first.
+The important thing here is not the code itself, but the shape of it.
+Every case is a closed box: by the time it hits the `return` statement, the machine is in a completely consistent state.
+Nothing is half-finished, and no value is in flight.
+This means you can write these opcodes one at a time, in any order, and the two hundredth one can't break the first.

 ### Why pipeline at all

-At the hardware level, executing an instruction isn't one job, it's several, and each uses a different part of the chip.
-Do them strictly one at a time and most of your silicon idles.
-So a pipeline does what a car factory does: it doesn't wait for one car to be finished before starting the next.
-Five instructions are in flight at any moment, each one in a different stage.
-The [R3000A][r3000a] in the PlayStation has five:
+At the hardware level, executing an instruction is not a single job, but several, and each of them uses a different part of the chip.
+If we do them strictly one at a time, most of the silicon stays idle.
+A pipeline works like a car factory assembly line: it doesn't wait for one car to be finished before starting the next.
+At any given moment, five instructions are in flight, each one in a different stage.
+The [R3000A][r3000a] CPU used in the PlayStation has five stages:

 ```
 IF   fetch the instruction from memory